 Gifts from the Garden + for the Gardener

-The holiday is a perfect time to share your harvest with others.
-Gifts from the garden are homemade, good for the environment, often inexpensive and, best of all, may inspire others to grow their own food.
+Harvesting for the holidays creates gifts that are homemade, good for the environment, often inexpensive and, best of all, may inspire others to grow their own food.
 We’ve gathered our favorite ways to share gifts made from your garden.

 Parsley is growing abundantly in many of our clients gardens.
 Try dehydrating it and putting into jars.
 Throughout the year, your friends and family will think of you as they use it.
 Follow these step-by-step guidelines to try it yourself.